 If in the visa process in the Chinese Visa Application Service Center (CVASC) you have to physically submit a series of documents and you get the visa physically stuck in your passport at the end of the process, in the case of the collective online visa you have to send the scanned documents through an online form and what you get at the end is a sheet with the stamped visa, containing a list of the names of the group traveling to China; this sheet is not attached to the passport and is sent to you from Shanghai to your home in Canada via international courier service, such as FEDEX, UPS or DHL.

-In this article, I will you explain step by step how to apply for the tourist visa to China proceeding, both through the Chinese Visa Application Service Center (section 1), and online through China Visa Direct (section 2).
+In this article, I will you explain step by step how to apply for the tourist visa to China in two ways: online through China Visa Direct (section 1) or through the Chinese Visa Application Service Center (section 2).

 With a few exceptions, which you can check on the website of the Government of Canada, Canadians must apply for a visa to travel to China.
 There are many types of visa, depending on the purpose of the trip: tourism visa, business visa, transit visa, study visa, work visa, etc. Next, I will explain step by step how to process the tourist visa to China in Canada.